bendash/powermailext/Readme.md

 ## Features ##

-This extension adds some functionality to the powermail Extension.
   - Additional HTML Tag Attributes (maxlength, disabled, readonly) for Input/Select Fields
   - Conditional Validation (and Display)
   - Viewhelper for correct Text Answer in Confirmation View for Radiobuttons and Checkboxes